ElizaLo/Data-Science/Data Science Project Structure/README.md

 Now let’s understand the difference between `%timeit` and `%%timeit `(the following guideline is true for most line and cell magic commands):

-◼ ️️To use %timeit, a line magic command, the code you want to time should consist of a single line and be written in the same line following the magic command.
+- To use %timeit, a line magic command, the code you want to time should consist of a single line and be written in the same line following the magic command.
 Although this is a good general rule, multiple lines is possible with tweaks according to the documentation (see documentation for details).

-◼ To use %%timeit, a cell magic command, the code you want to time can consist of any number of lines and written in the next line(s) following the magic command.
+- To use %%timeit, a cell magic command, the code you want to time can consist of any number of lines and written in the next line(s) following the magic command.

 Here’s the equivalent of the previous code using `%%timeit`: